Dooders/.github/profile/README.md

 - A Temporal simulation engine with [TimeBandit](https://github.com/Dooders/TimeBandit).
 - Evolutionary algorithms with [ContinuousEvolution](https://github.com/Dooders/ContinuousEvolution).
 - Autonomous and independent agents with [AnarchyGraph](https://github.com/Dooders/AnarchyGraph).

-## Core Perspectives
-The project is structured around three core aspects: Technical, Philosophical, and Artistic.
-The technical aspect focuses on leveraging open-source principles, state-of-the-art algorithms, and high-performance architectures.

-The philosophical aspect delves into the essence of agency, autonomy, and consciousness, exploring fundamental questions about what it means to be an intelligent agent.
-Finally, the artistic aspect aims to visualize and express the beauty of emergent behaviors and complex systems, capturing the intricate interplay of these elements in a visually engaging manner.

-By blending philosophy, art, and technology, Dooders aspires to create a rich, multi-layered, and multi-discipline endeavor that challenges and expands our understanding of intelligence and agency.

-## Learn More
-- Learn more about the project [foundations](../docs/Foundations.md) like [Agency](../docs/Agency.md), [Neural Networks](../docs/NeuralNetworks.md), or the [Agent-Arena relationship](../docs/Agent-Arena.md).
-- View the [technical](../docs/Goals.md#technical-goals-of-the-dooders-project), [artistic](../docs/Goals.md#artistic-goals-of-the-dooders-project), and [philosophical](../docs/Goals.md#philosophical-goals-of-the-dooders-project) goals.
-- How you can [contribute](../docs/Contributing.md).
-Even if you can't code, or want to learn how to.

 ## Contributing